David A. Kenny

 Schlegel and colleagues find a 60 percent effect.
 This is not large but it is much larger than the degree of individual differences in detecting personality and as we shall see in the next section in lie detection.
 Schlegel and colleagues did not look at target effects, which are generally called sender effects in this literature.
 However, several studies do find larger sender effects.

 Relatively few studies have looked for relationship effects in accuracy of emotional expression studies.
-If there were large relationship effect the PONS would be a lousy measure.
-The one study was conducting by Elfenbein and colleagues has and she found them.
+If there were large relationship effect variance, the PONS would be a poor measure as it has just one target.
+The one study was conducting by Elfenbein and colleagues (2006) has and she found them.

 A meta-analysis of lie detection was conducted by Charles Bond Jr. and Bella DePaulo in 2008 and provided a wealth of information that will be reviewed.
 I consider myself very fortunate to have collaborated on other projects with both of these scholars and they are master scholars.
 A meta‑analysis is quantitative summary of multiple studies.
 The Bond and DePaulo meta-analysis involves 247 studies involving 19,801 perceivers and 2,945 targets.